 In the aftermath of Hurricane Katrina, many infants were fed nothing but water putting them at risk of hyponatremia.

 Take this seriously and make sure you have enough infant formula stockpiled in your home and vehicle.

 For adults and children, boiling is generally considered one of the best ways to purify water.
 It kills viruses, bacteria, and protozoa.
 However, boiling will not remove any chemical contaminants.
 In fact, boiling concentrates the chemicals because of evaporation.

-After certain types of disasters (especially if flooding occurred), chemicals from crops and lawns can get into the ground water.
-Nitrates are of particular concern for infants since they can’t process them like adults can.
+After certain types of disasters (mainly if flooding occurred), chemicals from crops and lawns can get into the groundwater.
+Nitrates are of particular concern for infants since they can’t process them as adults can.

 It is recommended that you use a water purification method that can remove nitrates.
-These tend to be very pricy though, so you are probably better off using bottled water to prepare formula.
+These tend to be very pricy, so you are probably better off using bottled water to prepare formula.

 Infants Eating Solid Foods

 Once your infant starts eating solid foods, emergency preparedness gets a bit easier.
 You won’t have to worry about your milk supply running out or about stockpiling huge amounts of expensive formula.